hinsonan/hinsonan.github.io/_posts/2025-10-01-batch-norm.md

 3) batch norm with noise added to each layer during training.
 The noise has a non-zero mean and non-unit variance

-Number 3 should introduce shifting and make the model perform worse or make it harder to train.
-Instead it performed similar to mode two and both two and three did better than mode 1.
+Number three should introduce shifting and make the model perform worse or make it harder to train.
+Instead it performed similar to mode two and both two and three did better than mode one.

 ### My gradients still Explode

-The paper [A Mean Field Theory of Batch Normalization](https://openreview.net/pdf?id=SyMDXnCcF7) notes that feed forward networks can still have exploding gradients with batch norm
+The paper [A Mean Field Theory of Batch Normalization](https://openreview.net/pdf?id=SyMDXnCcF7) notes that feed forward networks can still have exploding gradients with batch norm.

 Really deep batch norm models can still have exploding/vanishing gradients.
 This paper used plain old feed forward networks and showed that even when using batch norm you got exploding gradients no matter how you tuned the activations and other parameters.